DN4001 - Visual Research and Communication (2018/19)

 Knowledge and Understanding

-• Research, analyse and record chosen objects of study through a range of visual techniques relevant to your discipline
+LO1 research, analyse and record chosen objects of study through a range of visual techniques relevant to visual communication;

 Cognitive Intellectual Skills

-• Use visual research and communication techniques and approaches to produce and support critical interpretation
+LO2 use visual research and communication techniques and approaches to produce and support critical interpretation and reflection in both sketchbooks and blog with primary and secondary research evidenced;

-• Express and communicate to others concepts, ideas or proposals employing an appropriate range of visual techniques and media
+LO3 express and communicate to others concepts, ideas or proposals employing an appropriate range of visual techniques and media;

 Subject Specific Practical Skills

-• Demonstrate confidence in regular use of visual research and communication techniques as fundamental tools of your critical and creative practice
+LO4 demonstrate confidence in regular use of visual research and communication techniques as fundamental tools of critical and creative practice demonstrated through a portfolio of edited and designed outputs and developmental work.

-In ‘end of project’ critiques, students are expected to produce a coherent presentation of the development of their visual research, together with a critical evaluation of relative successes and failures, communicating and debating this with others.
+In end of project critiques, students are expected to produce a coherent presentation of the development of their visual research and visual communication, together with a critical evaluation of relative successes and failures, communicating and debating this with others.
 Formative feedback will be provided throughout in tutorials, group discussions and during workshop sessions.
 Formative feedback encourages students to reflect on progress and discuss strategies for further development of skills and practice.

 Structured activities and independent learning within the portfolio will be formatively assessed.
 The satisfactory completion of relevant technical/ workshop activities and continuing independent practice (and associated health and safety procedures) will be monitored.